josephbeuysmum/Dertisch/README.md

 Head Chefs
 ----------

-The people who control of the staff and the menu.
+The people who control the staff and the menu.
 Head Chefs are `interactors`, which have access to specific `proxies` in order to create particular combinations of data.

 Waiters
 -------